The-Randalorian/Dialegume/README.md

 ### Writing Dialegume XML

-TODO: Fully Document the Dialegume XML format
+Documentation on the XML tags/elements available can be found [on the wiki](https://github.com/The-Randalorian/Dialegume/wiki/Dialegume-XML-Format)

-A sample conversation and supporting files are included in `res://addons/dialegume/sample/dialog_box.tscn` for users to see.
+A sample conversation and supporting files are included in `res://addons/dialegume/sample/` for users to see.
 The file `res://addons/dialegume/sample/conversations/sample-dialog.tldr-dxml` contains XML comments (look for `<!-- comment here -->`) discussing many of the available tags.

 ### Customizing The Dialog Box